syedumerahmedcode/arrays/README.md

 ```

 The advantage of checking sums and products of both arrays is that here, we only need one loop to calculate them since we have already determined that both have equal length(a core condition of both arrays being permutations of each other).
 Otherwise, a more rudimantory approach would be do solve this problem using two loops but will result in much poorer performance.

+## Rotate matrix

+We write a service called _RotateMatrixService_ which is given an nxn matrix(in the form of a two-dimensional array) as input and rotates it clockwise by 90 degrees.

+- TODO: Add pictures drawn on white board which explains the pseudo code and how the rotation is performed.

 ## Project structure